Virtual colonoscopy

 Considerations

-Differences between virtual and conventional colonoscopy include:
+The differences between a virtual and a conventional colonoscopy include:

 - VC can view the colon from many different angles.
-This is not as easy with regular colonoscopy.
+This is not as easy with a regular colonoscopy.

 - VC using CT scanners expose you to radiation.

 - Regular colonoscopy has a small risk for bowel perforation (creating a small tear).
-There is almost no such risk from VC.
+There is almost no such risk from a VC.

 References